Tejasai120603/Saferoute-Multi-Modal-Optimization-for-Crisis-Management-and-Evacuation/README.md

 -   **Interactive User Interface**: A simple GUI allows users to input their location, get predictions, and view optimized routes on a map.
 -   **Resource Allocation**: A system to manage and transfer supplies from less-affected areas to heavily impacted ones.

+## 📜 Publication

+This work was presented at the **International Conference on Smart Systems for Applications in Electrical Sciences (ICSSES-2025)**, held at Siddaganga Institute of Technology (SIT), Tumakuru, on March 21st-22nd, 2025.

+-   **Paper Title:** SafeRoute: Multi-Modal Optimization for Crisis Management and Evacuation
+-   **Presented By:** Sumanth Ponugupati

 ## 🛠️ Tech Stack & Methodology

 The system is built with a modern tech stack to handle real-time data processing and machine learning inference.